Shironex/gh-labels-cli/README.md

 # Get all labels from a repository in JSON format
 pnpm dev get-labels

+# Remove labels from a repository
+pnpm dev remove-labels

 # Display help information
 pnpm dev help